otre99/FractalsGen/README.md

 Actually, some functions are special cases of other functions, for example, `Family01` is a special case of the function `Family00` when ```Re(Q) = 0```, this is so for optimization purposes.
 You can change the different parameters to get very impressive images.

 ## How to build de app?
-Just use QtSDK-5.12.* and open CMakeList.txt with QtCreator tool.
+Just use QtSDK-6.4.* and open CMakeList.txt with QtCreator tool.
 It doesn't need any external.
-For visualize the fractal I used QCustomPlot [[here]](https://www.qcustomplot.com/).

 ## Tricks:
  - Use mouse button and scroll wheel to navigate